Princess Charlotte Shows Off New Hairstyle, Signature Wave At Prince Louis' Royal Christening

 Many photos from Prince Louis’ christening have emerged after the event was held on Monday.
 Both Kate Middleton and Meghan Markle looked gorgeous, as usual, but Princess Charlotte pulled off a wonderful look as well.
 People notes that she wore her hair parted down the middle with a blue headband, an unusual style for the tot that looked formal, yet adorable.

 Many royal watchers are accustomed to seeing Princess Charlotte’s hair pulled back over her crown, so the middle part and headband combination was a slight adjustment that definitely fit the occasion.
-It seems that Charlotte’s headband was by Pepa & Co. and it was a perfect match for the 3-year-old’s patterned, smocked dress and Dona Carmen “Mercedita Suela” blue shoes.
+It seems that Charlotte’s headband was by Pepa & Co. and it was a perfect match for the three-year-old’s patterned, smocked dress and Dona Carmen “Mercedita Suela” blue shoes.

 The royal little one looked serious and a bit shy as she held Prince William’s hand and greeted everybody at the christening.
 Prince George held his father’s other hand, and he was reportedly wearing the same Amaia outfit he recently wore to the Trooping the Colour event.